Basic insurance and Enhanced Care

 ICBC Basic Autoplan insurance is the mandatory coverage you need for a vehicle in B.C.
 It helps ensure that all British Columbians who own and drive a motor vehicle here are protected with a basic level of coverage.
 Find out what's included in your Basic Autoplan insurance.

-Medical costs, wage loss and more
+Medical costs, income replacement and more

 getting medical care and treatment after a crash.